MicrosoftDocs/power-platform/power-virtual-agents/advanced-entities-greedy-slot-filling.md

 4. Provide the items that you want to be included in the entity; in this example, this is a list of outdoor product category names.
 You can do this by entering one item at a time in the **Enter item** input box to build out the full list.

-This pane also gives you a few other options.
+This panel also gives you a few other options.

 ### Smart match